aselsche/tableau-challenge/README.md

 The steps to clean the data are captured and documented in the citi_bike.ipynb jupyter notebook file in this repository.

 **Conclusion**
-- People seem to ride more bikes in the summer than in the winter.
+- People seem to ride more bikes during summer than winter.
-- September 2021 was the busiest month in terms of the number of bike rides and this Summer of 2021 was record-breaking summer for the Citi Bike program.
+- September 2021 was the busiest month in terms of the number of bike rides.
+- This past summer was record-breaking summer for the Citi Bike program.
 - Grove Street in [Greenwich village ](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.forbes.com%2Fsites%2Fforbes-global-properties%2F2021%2F07%2F24%2Fexploring-greenwich-village-where-cultural-preservation-meets-renovation%2F&psig=AOvVaw0vvZafInN4HAjWH9VD2rSa&ust=1634007588299000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCJja8uSuwfMCFQAAAAAdAAAAABAm)in Manhattan is the busiest station to start and end the journey.
-- Peak hours in Summers is 6 PM and in winters is 8 AM and betweeen 5 and 6 PM.
+- Peak hours in Summers are 6 PM.
+In winters, the peak hours are 8 AM in the morning and 5-6 PM in the evening.
-- Since 2021 summer was one of the busiest summers of our program, I looked how it varied by Gender.
+- Since 2021 summer was one of the busiest summers of our program, I looked how it varied by gender.
+The prpgram stopped tracking gender end of 2020 so the Chart analyzes data only through December 2020.
+The majority of the bike riders are males.
+In 2020, due to the global pandemic, the number of rides significantly has decreased.
-- The number of subscribers has grown in the past 2 years, but we have seen the most signicant growth in casual riders.
-- The data in Python was clean considering some changes: in February 2021, CitiBike changed it's category name for User Type from  Subscriber/Customer to Member/Casual Ride.
-(Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member).
+- The number of subscribers has grown in the past 2 years.
+The most signicant growth occured in number of casual riders in the past 2 years -- it increased by 598% in 2020 and 110% in 2021 and the number of sunscribers/long term membership went down.
+The data in Python was cleaned considering some changes: in February 2021, CitiBike changed it's category name for User Type from  Subscriber/Customer to Member/Casual Ride.